East of England

 Expanding networks to scale LENs delivery

 The East of England accounts for 15% of England’s total land area, supporting diverse habitats as well as a growing urban population.
-However, the area is at increasing risk of flooding, sea level rise and water scarcity, which has significant potential to impact business operations, livelihoods and wellbeing.
+However, the area is at increasing risk of flooding, sea level rise and water scarcity, with significant implications for business operations, livelihoods and wellbeing.
 These risks are particularly pertinent to the agricultural sector due to the importance of food production in this region.
 To address this, LENs has brought together a growing trading community of food manufacturers, water companies and a County Council to implement nature-based solutions (NbS) that are improving the local environment’s resilience.

 Through LENs, funders have invested in measures to achieve carbon reduction and sequestration, flood risk mitigation, soil regeneration, biodiversity and habitat creation, water quality improvements and resilient supply chains.